0J3J8A/0J3J8A/README.md

 👨‍💻Technologies and Tools

-Proficient in
-Languages: Python, HTML5, CSS3, JavaScript, C#, SQL
+Proficient in Languages: Python, HTML5, CSS3, JavaScript, C#, SQL

 Tools: Git/GitHub, VSCode, Trello

 Testing: pytest, unit testing

 Other: JSON, Responsive Web Design, Debugging

 ↗️Soft Skills:

-Strong problem-solving and debugging skills
+- Strong problem-solving and debugging skills
-Effective communication, both written and verbal Adaptability and teamwork in collaborative environments Attention to detail and a focus on quality
+- Effective communication, both written and verbal
+- Adaptability and teamwork in collaborative environments
+- Attention to detail and a focus on quality
-Time management and goal-oriented performance
+- Time management and goal-oriented performance

+🚀 Projects and Work

+Here are some of the projects I've worked on:

+- [My First Web Page](https://0j3j8a.github.io/wdd130/wwr/index.html) The first page where I learned the basics of HTML and CSS, with no responsive design.
+Focused on multiple pages and a simple menu.

+- [JUANCHO'S CASINO](https://github.com/0J3J8A/casino-python) My first Python project on a larger scale, using file reading and writing.
+It includes a visual interface, not just the Visual Studio Code terminal.

+- [First Game Hub Web Page](https://0j3j8a.github.io/wdd131/project/siteplan.html) A responsive design page, using JSON and JavaScript.
+Focused on having multiple pages with a user-friendly structure.

+- [Second Game Hub Web Page](https://0j3j8a.github.io/wdd231/project/siteplan.html) An improved version of the previous project, adding more information through JSON and aiming for more interactive moments with the user.

 📊 GitHub Stats